jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 - If configuration on one of the devices fails, the rollback of the network-wide transaction starts and ***status-l3vpn-provider*** is set to "rollback-in-progress".

 - If rollback is successful then ***status-l3vpn-provider*** has status "failed", otherwise the status is "inconsistent".
-- The architecture can be extended very easily because Network Element Plugin needs to implement only NEP SPI, rollback, and network element registration. - IOS NEP in the above picture is not implemented yet.
+- The architecture can be extended very easily because Network Element Plugin needs to implement only NEP SPI, rollback, and network element registration.
+- IOS NEP in the above picture is not implemented yet.

 As has been mentioned, NEP registers network elements to L3VPN Provider.
 L3VPN Provider stores network elements as nodes to abstract topology ***provider-edge-topology*** and this topology is a source of nodes which can be used for L3VPN configuration.

 #### API description
 The API is described using YANG modules.
 An external application can consume the API via RESTCONF, NETCONF, or JAVA.
 - The L3VPN service module provides domain-specific abstraction where the abstraction describes attributes of VPNs and sites instead of configuration of network elements.
-- The Frinx ODL controller translates the abstraction to network element configuration.
+- The FRINX ODL controller translates the abstraction to network element configuration.

 ##### ietf-l3vpn-svc@2017-05-02.yang
 [ietf-l3vpn-svc@2017-05-02.yang](ietf-l3vpn-svc@2017-05-02.yang)